Census Dates for 2018-19

-N2 for children aged 3-4 (DOB 01/09/2013-31/08/2014)
+N2 for children aged 3-4 (DOB 01/09/2014-31/08/2015)

-N1 for children aged 2-3(DOB 01/09/2014 – 31/08/2015)
+N1 for children aged 2-3(DOB 01/09/2015 – 31/08/2016)

 Two year groups have been added to allow school MIS to record very young children.

-E2 for children aged 1-2 (DOB 01/09/15-31/08/2016)
+E2 for children aged 1-2 (DOB 01/09/16-31/08/2017)

-E1 for children aged 0-1 (DOB 1/9/2016 – 31/08/2017)
+E1 for children aged 0-1 (DOB 1/9/2017 – 31/08/2018)

 Other items collected but not in each census

-Includes all pupils regardless of age and applies to all schools.
-This item continues to be collected in the spring term only.
+Ethnicity this item continues to be collected in the spring term only.

-This records the nature of a pupil’s primary and secondary (where applicable) special educational need.
+Primary and secondary SEN Type records the nature of a pupil’s primary and secondary (where applicable) special educational need.
 This is collected in spring only

-These are collected as part of the Post 16 data collection and are collected in the Autumn Term only.
+Qualification Number (QN) and Subject Classification Code (SCC) collected as part of the Post 16 data collection in the Autumn Term only.